kissmetrics/km-support/_posts/2012-10-19-tracking-refunds.md

 1234567      | 1305080000 | Refunded | -90
 1234567      | 1307600000 | Billed   | 50
 1234567      | 1309900000 | Billed   | 45

+## Refunds for SaaS Businesses

+*Note: We are planning development of a Revenue Report specifically for SaaS businesses.
+We have not yet incorporated Refunds into this report yet, but you can be prepared when we launch the report by recording refund data using this event and these properties.
+If you are a SaaS business, you can stop recording refunds as a Negative Billing Amount and use this:*

+### Subscription Refunded

+Triggered when you apply a refund for a customer.

+* `Subscription Refund Amount`: Numeric.
+The refunded amount, as a positive number.
+* `Subscription Refund Length`: Numeric.
+Indicates from how many previous ***months*** we should deduct this refunded amount.
+* `Subscription Refund Reason`: Text.
+Describes the reason for the refund.

+Example: You refund Joe $100 while he is on a $50/mo Small plan.

+    KM.identify( <Joe's Identity> );
+    KM.record('Subscription Refunded', {
+      'Subscription Refund Amount' => 100,
+      'Subscription Refund Reason' => 'Charged incorrect amount' });